tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/install-java-runtimes/install-java-runtimes.md

 3. If your request has completed successfully, the status will change to **Completed without Errors**.
   ![image of install completed without errors](images/install-complete-without-errors.png)

 4. Return to your fleet page, under **Java Runtimes**, the installed java runtime should be indicated after next scanning.
-You can also check the installation manually on your host.
+You can also check the installation manually on your Managed Instance.
   ![image of verify java runtime installation](images/verify-java-runtime-installation.png)